-Other concerns regarding Department's approach to consultation and engagement include
+Other concerns regarding Department's approach to consultation and engagement include continuing criticisms of the Department's harvest viewer website.

 - the sometimes ad hoc and therefore uncertain nature of the Department's process for sharing of information, seeking input, and communicating the status of ongoing work.41 - unexplained delays in communication and sharing of information. - inconsistency between approaches to consultations, engagement and information sharing between project teams and recommendations.